Desireful/phpbb/docs/coding-guidelines.markdown

     {CODE}

 ## Files containing only classes or functions
 Every class and method or function must be preceded by a docblock documenting with at least one sentence what it does, all of its parameters the return value and respectively their types.
 If the function does not return a value the type should be specified as `void`.
 Classes require that you specify an `@package` annotation, it is the same as the header package name.
-Classes should also document their authors - see the section on Comments.
 Additional documentation is optional.

 ## Code following the header but otherwise only classes or functions
 The best method to avoid documentation confusions in this case is adding an ignore command, for example: